 Members of our Board of Directors

 The Board of Directors meet on the second Thursday of every month.
 These meetings are open to the public.
-We welcome your attendance and we welcome your concerns and suggestions sent to email address above.
+We welcome your attendance and we welcome your concerns and suggestions sent to the email address listed above.

 SISTER NIAMA ELHARRAK

-Niama Elharrak, originally from Morocco, have been an active member at ICP since 2001, she is married and has three kids who love ICP and consider it their second home.
+Niama Elharrak, originally from Morocco, has been an active member at the ICP since 2001.
+She is married and has three kids, who all love ICP and consider it their second home.
 Sister Niama has been working as a registered nurse for 15 years and currently is attending graduate nursing school.
-Her Passion is seeing kids grow and be raised in a Muslim environment.
-She has been involved in the Education committee, Specifically the Sunday school and Summer Programs for many years.
-She believes in community involvement and contribution to be the best Muslims we are.
+Her passion is seeing kids grow and being raised in a Muslim environment.
+She has been involved in the Sunday School and in our summer programs for many years.
+She believes in community involvement and contribution to be the best Muslims we can be.

 Sister Elaine Linn

-Elaine Linn is an American born revert to Islam.
-She is the Assistant Director for Academic Affairs at the Global Studies Center of the University of Pittsburgh and is the faculty advisor to the Muslim Student Association.
-She is also the executive director of the Consortium for Educational Resources on Islamic Studies (CERIS) a 31- member consortium of institutions of higher education and community organizations in Western PA and Ohio, housed at the University of Pittsburgh.
-Elaine and her husband and their three children have been an active members of the Islamic Center of Pittsburgh since 1991.
+Elaine Linn is an American-born revert to Islam.
+She is the Assistant Director for Academic Affairs at the Global Studies Center of the University of Pittsburgh and is the faculty adviser to the Muslim Student Association.
+She is also the Executive Director of the Consortium for Educational Resources on Islamic Studies (CERIS), a 31-member consortium of institutions of higher education and community organizations in Western PA and Ohio, housed at the University of Pittsburgh.
+Elaine and her husband and their three children have been active members of the Islamic Center of Pittsburgh since 1991.

 Brother Ahmad Arafat

-Brother Ahmed Arafat is an IT professional who is a long time member of ICP.
-He believes that our various Islamic centers and mosques in Pittsburgh represent one of our communities most important assets and that all of us are responsible for supporting and safeguarding them.
-They enable us to grow strong in our faith, provide a nurturing environment for our kids, help those in need, and extend the peaceful message of Islam through outreach and collaboration with our surrounding communities.
+Brother Ahmed Arafat is an IT professional who is a long-time member of the ICP.
+He believes that our various Islamic centers and mosques in Pittsburgh represent one of our community’s most important assets and that all of us are responsible for supporting and safeguarding them.
+They enable us to grow strong in our faith, provide a nurturing environment for our kids, to help those in need, and to extend the peaceful message of Islam through outreach and collaboration with our surrounding communities.

 Brother Mizanoor Biswas (CHAIR)